devops329/devops/instruction/visualizingMetrics/visualizaingMetrics.md

 demo,source=jwt_pizza_service accumulator_count=5
 ```

-Go grab some an apple 🍏 while you let this run for 15 minutes or so.
+Go grab an apple 🍏 while you let this run for 15 minutes or so.
 This will give you some meaningful data to play with.

 ## Visualizing data in Grafana

 Now you can open up your Grafana Cloud dashboard and create a new visualization.
 Make sure the `Data source` is set to your **grafanacloud-\*-prom** data source.
 Set the time window to be the **Last 5 minutes**.

 Create two queries, with `demo_accumulator_total` for the first query, and `demo_instant` for the second query.
 Switch the input mode from `Builder` to `Code` so that we can just supply PromQL queries.
-However, if you prefer the Builder input mode better then you can stick with that and adapt the following instruction.
+However, if you prefer the `Builder` input mode better then you can stick with that and adapt the following instruction.
+You can also input PromQL queries before switching to `Builder` to view a breakdown of how they are constructed.

 ![Initial queries](initalQueries.png)